vfasky/bard-proxy/README.md

-# Google PaLM / gemini AI API proxy on Vercel Edge
+# Google PaLM / Gemini AI API proxy on Vercel Edge

 To deploy on Vercel: